Lizzie P. Evans-Hansell

-Lizzie P. Evans-Hansell (née, Estabrook; pen names, Esta Brook, Aunt Nabby, Mrs. Peleg Newsby, Mrs. Abigail A. Evans; August 27, 1836 – March 20, 1922) was an American novelist and short-story writer from Massachusetts.
+Eliza P. Evans-Hansell (née, Estabrook; pen names, Esta Brook, Aunt Nabby, Mrs. Peleg Newsby, Mrs. Abigail A. Evans; August 27, 1836 – March 20, 1922) was an American novelist and short-story writer from Massachusetts.
 Under the pen name of "Aunt Nabby", she wrote articles with dialect humor in the columns of the Boston Commonwealth and other newspapers, before aggregating the stories into an illustrated volume.
 Evans-Hansell was interested in historical and genealogical research.

 Early life and education

 Eliza (nickname, "Lizzie") Phelps Estabrook was born in Arlington, Massachusetts, August 27, 1836 (or August 27, 1846).
 She was the youngest daughter of Captain Endor and Lydia Adams Estabrook, and a granddaughter of Deacon John Adams, who owned and occupied the Adams house, which was riddled with bullets when war swept through West Cambridge (now Arlington, Massachusetts), as the British soldiers, on their retreat from the battles of Lexington and Concord, erroneously supposed that the patriot, Samuel Adams, a cousin of "Deacon John", was secreted within its walls.
 Her siblings included: James Adams (1818-1866), Sarah Adams (b.
 1820), Hannah Adams (b.
 1822), Endor (1825-1880), John Norcross (b.
 1830), Lydia A. (b.
 1832), and Mary Emeline (b.
 1834).